Lfav07/happymart/README.md

 ## Overview

 This project is a supermarket management system that supports managing users, products, and orders.

 ## Features
-- Manage users, Products, and orders.
+- Manage Users, Products, and Orders
-  - REST API for CRUD operations.
+    - REST API for CRUD operations
-  - Responsive React frontend.
+    - Responsive React frontend
-  - Internationalization support with i18next.
+    - Internationalization support with i18next
-  - Docker setup for easy deployment.
+    - Docker setup for easy deployment
-  - MYSQL database.
+    - MySQL database integration
-  - JWT authentication.
+    - JWT authentication for secure access

 ## Requirements